Regiments of the Malta Garrison The Suffolk Regiment

 The Castle, Key and motto of Gibraltar were granted to Gibraltar by Henry IV of Castile in 1462, after the Duke of Medina had captured the Rock from the Moors.
 The key alludes to the Rock of Gibraltar being the key to the Mediterranean

-On 1 July 1881, The 12th (East Suffolk) Regiment became The Suffolk Regiment.
+On 1 July 1881, The 12th (East Suffolk) Regiment became The 1st Battalion The Suffolk Regiment.

 In 1959, The Suffolk Regiment linked with the Royal Norfolk Regiment to form The 1st East Anglian Regiment (Royal Norfolk and Suffolk).